-I grew up in Michigan, and moved out to the Pacific Northwest with the United States Navy in 1992.
+I grew up in Michigan, and moved out to the Pacific Northwest with the United States Navy.
 I immediately fell in love with the region, and then fell in love with my magnificent wife.
 After our enlistments were over, we got married and raised two wonderful children.

 As our family was growing, technology was growing as well.
 In a very few number of years, chat messages, social media and trolls were part of many peoples everyday language.
 A lot of learning took place at an extremely rapid pace.
 The entire world was now available live, 24 hours a day.

 Navigating that new landscape took a while to get used to, but certain themes have emerged.
 There is a real need to be able to filter the internet.
 The things we are interested in and want to do are difficult enough to figure out.
 We also have to contend with the constant stream of things that we could care less about.
 The tension between those influences can make computers and the internet seem like incomprehensible magic.